tempestrock/todos/docu/gallery.md

 Clicking or tapping on one of the tasks opens the details of that task.
 Also the tools bar is then available for editing, moving, and deleting the task.

 Moving can be done up and down in the same board column or between board columns.
+Tasks are supposed to start in the 'backlog' column, move to the 'in progress' column, and finally end in the 'done' column.

+It is technically easy to add more columns.
+Only the size question needs to be answered then.

 <img src="images/backlog-02.png" alt="Task Management, Backlog" width="350"/>